davidanthoff/ProfileVega.jl/README.md

 An alternative visualization package is the GTK-based [ProfileView](https://github.com/timholy/ProfileView.jl).
-That package offers more interactive features, like the ability to pan & zoom, as well as the ability to open source files by clicking on elements of the flame graph.

 Among the Julia packages, [ProfileView](https://github.com/timholy/ProfileView.jl) currently has the most comprehensive tutorial on how to interpret a flame graph.